Joy-less/RateLimitSharp/README.md

 ### TokenBucketKeyedRateLimiter

-A rate limiter per key that automatically decreases claims a fixed interval after being increased.
+A rate limiter per key that automatically releases claims a fixed interval after being increased.

 ```cs
 using TokenBucketKeyedRateLimiter rateLimiter = new(limit: 3, interval: TimeSpan.FromSeconds(1.0));